yuchenECNU/optimizing-subgraph-queries-combining-binary-and-worst-case-optimal-joins/README.md

 Overview
 -----------------
-For an overview of our one-time subgraph matching optimizer, check our [paper](http://amine.io/papers/wco-optimizer-vldb19.pdf).
+For an overview on Graphflow's one-time subgraph matching optimizer, check our [paper](http://amine.io/papers/wco-optimizer-vldb19.pdf).
-We study the problem of optimizing subgraph queries using the new worst-case optimal join plans.
-Worst-case optimal plans evaluate queries by matching one query vertex at a time using multi-way intersections.
-The core problem in optimizing worst-case optimal plans is to pick an ordering of the query vertices to match.
-We design a cost-based optimizer that (i) picks efficient query vertex orderings for worst-case optimal plans; and (ii) generates hybrid plans that mix traditional binary joins with worst-case optimal style multiway intersections.
-Our cost metric combines the cost of binary joins with a new cost metric called intersection-cost.
-The plan space of our optimizer contains plans that are not in the plan spaces based on tree decompositions from prior work.
+Copyright © 2016-2020.
 DO NOT DISTRIBUTE.
 USE ONLY FOR ACADEMIC RESEARCH PURPOSES.

 Build Steps
 -----------------